 This is the phase most of us dread.
 The pre-menstrual phase or the phase of wildly ranging emotions and trouble with ourselves and others on cycle days 21-28.
-According to the book though, this can be a perfect time for creative solution-finding and problem solving.
+According to the book though, this can be a perfect time for creative solution-finding and problem-solving.
 If we can manage to give ourselves the understanding of what is going on within us, we can use this phase to our advantage instead of fearing it.
 Miranda does recommend to get a lot of alone time though.

 4. The Reflective Phase

 And finally, the menstrual phase.
 The time for resting and reflecting.
 Interestingly, we are almost naturally meditative in this state.
 So we can use this time to really think about the big picture.
-According to the author this is also the best time to take big decisions as we will be most in tune with ourselves.
+According to the author, this is also the best time to take big decisions as we will be most in tune with ourselves.
 If we take the time to slow down, that is.

 What I loved about “The optimized woman”

-I have been reading self development literature for quite a while now.
+I have been reading self-development literature for quite a while now.
 It motivates me, it teaches me, it helps me grow.
 And still, sometimes I felt like I am completely lacking consistency with my newly learned techniques.
 Like I kept discovering them not working for me after all.
-Imagine my relief when Miranda writes about how many women feel that way, especially when it comes to self development.
+Imagine my relief when Miranda writes about how many women feel that way, especially when it comes to self-development.
 And when she says that we are not inconsistent.
 We are cyclical!

-Of course I wasn’t as easily convinced.
+Of course, I wasn’t as easily convinced.
 But reading through the different chapters, I kept finding myself in the descriptions.
 Patterns, worries, also strengths.
 So even if you do not intend to work through the “Optimized Woman Daily Plan” for a whole cycle, just reading this book will give you valuable insights.

 Utilizing the advice in “real life”

 Personally, I did work through the plan for one month now and I intend on keeping doing so.
 I liked the actionable advice, no matter your situation.
-Obviously it is easy to avoid meetings if you work from home, for example.
+Obviously, it is easy to avoid meetings if you work from home, for example.
 But Miranda always keeps in mind that this is not the standard lifestyle and has ideas for everyone.

 Weak points of “The optimized woman”

 At some point, it does get a little repetitive.
 Understandable, as this book is about a cyclical subject.
-Still, at some point I felt as if I had read certain formulations way too many times by now.
+Still, at some point, I felt as if I had read certain formulations way too many times by now.

 At times the choice of language.
 Miranda Gray writes more like an artist than a scientist – which is perfectly fine, don’t get me wrong.
 There were a few occasions though when the formulations were too esoteric for me.
-Obviously this is definitely a matter of personal preference.
+Obviously, this is a matter of personal preference.
 And I only remark it, because it sometimes made it really hard for me to really understand.
 Then again, maybe this is just my lack of educations in metaphors.